 The voice of Luke is like no other.
 Not since Daniel Day Lewis brought Honest Abe to life in the 2012 movie Lincoln have I heard so much thoughtfulness and eloquence.
 Lewis says he found the voice of Lincoln, “almost as if being drawn into the orbit of another life; almost a physical sensation.”

-Wherever the voice of Luke came from, Diane Ryan has channeled it, and I’m hooked.
+Wherever the voice of Luke came from, Diane Ryan has channeled it to good effect.

 “My fate has been fortuitous,” Luke tells us.
 “I survived this mockery of war, this blight on a nation where I saw the ground saturated with Rebel blood.”